TUW-GEO/Equi7Grid/README.md

   We use py.test so a simple function called test_my_feature is enough
 - submit a pull request to our master branch

-Note
-====

-This project has been set up using PyScaffold 3.3 For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.